asmodehn/selfy/README.md

 - [ ] 100% test coverage... ( so that selfy can eventually generate itself one day )

  The main point here is to recognize patterns between inputs, functions and results.
 This is something existing NN methods should be able to do well enough.
+ That being said we need to keep in mind here that a Neural Network is a category expressing itself, and from there the most fitting category needs to be evolved via training, or other.

 ## Short Term Goal
 Write some Haskell program that can learn things, for example form new concepts.